Meet Cal’s DREAMers

 The immigrant rights movement is one of the most dynamic social movements of our time—and it is making real progress.
 Today, nearly 9 in 10 Americans support immigration reform that includes a path to citizenship.
 But, while we’re moving closer than even before, we still don’t have an equitable and inclusive immigration system.

-California’s economy is dependent on immigrants, who contribute to all sectors and make up one-third of the workforce.
+California’s economy is dependent on immigrants, who contribute to all sectors and make up more than one-third of the state’s workforce.

 Providing public and private financial aid for Dreamers